MeetKai/functionary/README.md

 **Note: we should use the tokenizer from Huggingface to convert prompt into token_ids instead of using the tokenizer from LLama_cpp because we found that tokenizer from LLama_cpp doesn't give the same result as that from Huggingface.
 The reason might be in the training, we added new tokens to the tokenizer and LLama_Cpp doesn't handle this succesfully**

 ### Call Real Python Function

 To call the real python function, get the result and extract the result to respond, you can use [chatlab](https://github.com/rgbkrk/chatlab).
 The following example uses chatlab==0.16.0:

+Please note that Chatlab currently doesn't support Parallel Function calls.
+This sample code is compatible only with Functionary Version 1.4 and may not work correctly with Functionary Version 2.0.
 ```python
 from chatlab import Conversation
 import openai